subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

  - Define and document the scoring schema and join keys with DE/DA for integration into `customer_360`/Gold; propose refresh cadence.
  - Train first simple baselines on sample data and log to MLflow; compare against rule-based/RFM yardsticks.
  - Document leakage assessment and run a quick feature-importance sanity check.
+ - Run correlation screening and cardinality checks; document imputation strategy; ensure transformations are fit on TRAIN only.

+**User Stories (breakdown)**
+- As a DS, I compute and persist RFM and behavior features with versioning.
+- As a DS, I remove redundant/highly correlated features and document preprocessing.
+- As a DS, I define a consumption contract with DE/DA for scoring integration.

+### Sprint day plan (4.5 days)
+- Day 1: Compute RFM metrics; persist as Delta (v1).
+- Day 2: Implement basket diversity and cross‑brand features.
+- Day 3: Correlation/cardinality screening; leakage checks; doc preprocessing.
+- Day 4: Define consumption contract; train simple baselines; log to MLflow.
+- Day 4.5: Buffer; finalize feature tables and docs.

 ---